GeoscienceAustralia/anuga_core/docs/source/installation/install_python.rst

 `Anaconda <https://www.anaconda.com/products/individual>`_.

 Once you have installed `Anaconda` open a terminal which will open a `base` conda environment.
-Goto the section `Install ANUGA`_ to create a new conda environment for ANUGA.
+Goto the section :ref:`Install ANUGA` to create a new conda environment for ANUGA.

 .. _Install Miniforge: